wrmay/gemfire-two-clusters/README.md

 	}
 ```

-The key part is using GemFire's JSONFormatter to create the body for the REST call.
+The key part is using the TypePreservingPdxtoJSON class ( availabe in `two-cluster-client-3a`) to create the body for the REST call.
 This ensures that other GemFire clients, including Java clients using the Person POJO,  will be able to access data in the second cluster.

+#### Caveats

+There are some caveats that apply to interoperation between REST data and java POJOS.
+For details, see http://gemfire.docs.pivotal.io/97/geode/rest_apps/rest_prereqs.html.
+The most significant points are:

+- keys that are PUT via the REST API will be turned into Strings regardless of the original type.
+- When retrieved into a Java client, POJOs written via REST will be of type PdxInstance _even if the client has set read-serialized=false_.
+The original object can be retrieved with `pdxInst.getObject()`.
+This is illustrated in the `dump` project.

 ## Summary